 Human Landscape Dance is on Washington DC's "...Dream Team of local troupes...."

 -The Washington Post

 "...Human Landscape Dance explored the underbelly of myths and folk tales with ingenious choreography and staging by founder Malcolm Shute."

 -The Washington Post

 "...it is pitch-perfect and an element of humor and suspense is subtly added..."

 -The Philadelphia Inquirer

 "Shute emphasized the physicality of Cinderella's labor, while Szegda got to wear the ball gown and go to the ball with Alexander Short, her prince."

 -CriticalDance

 "...intimacy is a trademark of Shute's choreography."

 -Gazette.net

+Press

+Press Diverse paths in dance converge: Crossing Paths Movement Collective presents its Philly première Broad Street Review By Melissa Strong, Published Mar 21, 2022 Choreography and connection Shute's Cascade and Personal Space were highlights.
+Pairing contact choreography with gesture, they were performed at a slow pace with constant movement for an effect both visually captivating and evocative.
+The movement suggested interdependence as well as Covid-era cravings for human connection.
+In Cascade, set to Albinoni's "Adagio in G Minor," Susan Donham, Roxann Morgan Rowley, Alexander Short, and Shute formed a kinetic shape that was part human pyramid, part nesting doll as their bodies folded into and rested upon each other.
+Clad in black tops and bottoms spattered with white paint, the dancers leaned on one another, supported each other's bodies, and reached hands to each other's shoulders and cheeks in gestures of caring, support, and solidarity.
+As these constantly shifted, they effectively captured the ever-evolving dynamics of human relationships and the necessity of giving and receiving.
+In Personal Space, Katie Sopoci Drake and Shute performed a duet with similar features while sitting, lying, balancing, and moving together on a table.
+The dancers maintained contact between their bodies as they shifted positions and bore each other's weight.
+Personal Space delved even deeper into relationships as it depicted the sensual and romantic aspects of human intimacy.

 Review: Human Landscape Dance and Code f.a.d.
-Company at Dance Place The Washington Post

-By Pamela Squires, Published December 9, 2012

-The pairing of two companies on different levels was in-your-face clear Saturday at Dance Place.
+Company at Dance Place The Washington Post 6 By Pamela Squires, Published December 9, 2012 The pairing of two companies on different levels was in-your-face clear Saturday at Dance Place.
 Local company Human Landscape Dance explored the underbelly of myths and folk tales with ingenious choreography and staging by founder Malcolm Shute.
 In comparison, Raleigh, N.C.-based Code f.a.d.
 Company's exploration of fashion designers as new gods killed an interesting theme with banal choreography.
 Human Landscape Dance is grounded in contact improvisation.
 Shute put this to good use in"Aurora's Dream," which revealed what Sleeping Beauty was dreaming about all those years.
 The dream looked a cross between Disneyland and Hieronymus Bosch.
 The prince was a deviant for having crept into her bedroom.
 Bad fairies threatened her safety.
 In a separate piece, Amanda Abrams was brilliant as the long-suffering Penelope weaving away as she waited years for her husband, Odysseus, to return.
 For most of "Penelope and Odysseus/Waiting," Abrams remained in a chair, almost magically defying the limits of scale and reach that this imposed.
 Her arms spoke volumes.
 In her hands, repetition became a powerful force.
 What a riveting mover she was.
 Shute's final tour de force was the disembodied head of Medusa, performed by Heather Doyle, using eyes, eyebrows and soundlessly moving mouth to convey wonderment at all that she no longer had to bother with now, like painting her toenails.
 It was delightfully humorous and weird.